tytydraco/ExamineScraper/supplements/boron.md

 10.

-Nutrient-Nutrient Interactions
+Nutrient\-Nutrient Interactions

 10.1

 Vitamin D

-Boron supplementation interacts with Vitamin D metabolism.[33]
-This is exemplified by a boron-deficient diet (marginal in Magnesium and copper) reducing Vitamin D levels to 44.9nM 25-hyroxyvitamin D after 63 days but being increased back to 62.4nM after 49 days of repletion with 3mg Boron[34] and an intervention using 6mg fructoborate (fruit storage form of boron) noting a 20% increase in 25-hydroxyvitamin D in Vitamin D deficient individuals, and was said to not be due to seasonal fluctuations.[33]
+Boron supplementation interacts with Vitamin D metabolism.\[33] This is exemplified by a boron\-deficient diet (marginal in Magnesium and copper) reducing Vitamin D levels to 44\.9nM 25\-hyroxyvitamin D after 63 days but being increased back to 62\.4nM after 49 days of repletion with 3mg Boron\[34] and an intervention using 6mg fructoborate (fruit storage form of boron) noting a 20% increase in 25\-hydroxyvitamin D in Vitamin D deficient individuals, and was said to not be due to seasonal fluctuations.\[33]

-Currently, these observations do not have proven mechanisms; one author hypothesized that boron may be reacting with a vitamin D metabolite to form a competitive inhibitor of 24-hydroxylase, an enzyme in Vitamin D synthesis, or otherwise directly inhibiting the enzyme.[33]
-These hypothesis' has not been tested.
+Currently, these observations do not have proven mechanisms; one author hypothesized that boron may be reacting with a vitamin D metabolite to form a competitive inhibitor of 24\-hydroxylase, an enzyme in Vitamin D synthesis, or otherwise directly inhibiting the enzyme.\[33] These hypothesis' has not been tested.

 Appears to elevate levels of an intermediate between Vitamin D3 and hormonally active Vitamin D3, via unknown mechanisms